 I had done that earlier when I switched.

 200k in savings looks pretty small when compared to my last salary of 50k per month.
 The fact is, it took me almost three years to make that amount as saving.
-The main reason is my last salary was pretty high, but it was not that high in the earlier years.
+The main reason is my previous salary was pretty high, but it was not that high in the earlier years.

 2. Save Mercilessly – How I Opted to Save

-Once I have my plan, I exactly knew what I needed to do.
+Once I have my plan, I knew exactly what I needed to do.
 So I avoided loans and liabilities because if you have a loan too early in your job, things can go wrong very quickly for your switch to a freelancer or an entrepreneur.

-On top of that, I kept my household expense to under 20k.
+On top of that, I kept my household expense under 20k.
 So I don’t go over the 25k mark by any means.

 Now I needed to save.
-So I had a separate bank account which I kept solely for the sake of savings.
+So I had a separate bank account, which I kept solely for the sake of savings.

 A hike in salary should not be a trigger point for a change in lifestyle, but it keeps the same lifestyle.
 Use the extra amount for savings.

 I had seen my ex-colleagues took a hike in the job as a means to upgrade.
 Get the latest mobile phones or go for a fancy car (At times in advance of a hike as well).
 I always had an old phone, even when I was quite successful as an entrepreneur.
 Till 2015, I didn’t own a car.